viamrobotics/docs/docs/program/apis/ml_training_client.md

 **Raises**:

-- `GRPCError`: If no training job exists with the given ID.
+- `GRPCError`: If no training job exists with the given ID or cancellation was otherwise unsuccessful.

 ```python {class="line-numbers linkable-line-numbers"}
 await ml_training_client.cancel_training_job(